christina-mifsud/christina-mifsud/README.md

 ### Hi there 👋

-🌱 I’m currently learning HTML, CSS and JS.
+I'm a Frontend Designer & Developer.
+Knowledgable in HTML, CSS and JS.
-:blue_heart: I’m interested in creative coding and physical computing.
+:blue_heart: I’m interested in making things interactive with creative coding and physical computing.